Beef and Liver Pastry Parcels

 However, it can be tricky including this in a meal the whole family will enjoy!
 This recipe is a great way to sneak in liver in a tasty yet simple way - with hidden vegetables as well!

-Just allow time to prepare the liver (either over night or a few hours prior).
+Just allow time to prepare the liver if you are not used to cooking with it (either over night or a few hours prior).

 100-200g Beef liver